Money Growth, Money Velocity, and Inflation

 Inflation = Money Growth − Real GDP Growth

-With the above equation, it is easy to see that if money growth is equal to increases in real GDP, then there will be no inflation.
+With the above equation, it is easy to see that if money growth = real GDP growth, then there will be no inflation.
 Hence, a fast-growing economy will allow the government to create more money to help pay for its services without causing inflation.
 Inflation results when money growth exceeds real GDP growth.

 Since it takes time to develop economic resources and technology, real GDP is also relatively constant over the short run, so:

 Inflation = Money Growth

 Consequently, the inflation rate is directly proportional to money growth, called the quantity theory of money.
 The equation for the quantity theory of money is derived from the equation of exchange by setting the velocity of money and real GDP constant.
 As the famed economist Milton Friedman has said, "Inflation is always and everywhere a monetary phenomenon."

 Over the longer term, an increase in the money supply will increase real GDP by increasing aggregate demand.
 Likewise, a decrease in the money supply will decrease real GDP by decreasing aggregate demand.